 “Oh, that’s great,” my Dad says.
 “He’s a good little dog, really, doesn’t bother anyone.”

 I am certain that “doesn’t bother anyone” is as good as it will get—is, in fact, high praise.

-I am happy, and think, “Such is the power of dog, to soften the hearts of even grumpy old men.”
+I am happy and think, “Such is the power of a dog to soften the hearts of even grumpy old men.”

 Get in touch today to work with Jacqueline!